 Abstract

 By evaluating genetic variation across the entire genome, one can address existing questions in a novel way while new can be asked.
-Such questions include how different local environments influence both adaptive and neutral genomic variation within and among populations, providing insights not only into local adaptation of natural populations, but also into their responses to global change and the exploitation-induced evolution.
-Here, under a seascape genomic approach, ddRAD genomic data were used along with environmental information to uncover the underlying processes (migration, selection) shaping European sardines (Sardina pilchardus) of the Western Mediterranean and adjacent Atlantic waters.
-This information can be relevant to the (re)definition of fishery stocks, and their short-term adaptive potential.
-We found that studied sardine samples form two clusters, detected using both neutral and adaptive (outlier) loci suggesting that natural selection and local adaptation play a key role in driving genetic change among the Atlantic and the Mediterranean sardines.
-Temperature and especially the trend in the number of days with sea surface temperature (SST) above 19oC was crucial at all levels of population structuring with implications on species’ key biological processes, especially reproduction.
+Such questions include how different local environments influence adaptive and neutral genomic variation within and among populations, providing insights into local adaptation of natural populations, their responses to global change and exploitation-induced evolution.
+Here, under a seascape genomic approach, ddRAD data were used along with environmental information to detect signals of adaptive divergence across environmental gradients with gene flow in European sardines (Sardina pilchardus) of the Western Mediterranean and adjacent Atlantic waters.
+The studied sardines constitute two clusters, a pattern confirmed even when only adaptive (outlier) loci were in use, highlighting the importance of local adaptation.
+The trend in the number of days with sea surface temperature (SST) above 19oC, a critical threshold for successful sardine spawning, was crucial at all levels of population structuring with implications on species’ key biological processes.
 Our findings provide evidence for a dynamic equilibrium where population structure is maintained by physical and biological factors under the opposing influences of migration and selection.
-Given its dynamic nature, such a system postulates a continuous monitoring under a seascape genomic approach that can benefit by incorporating a temporal as well as a more detailed spatial dimension.
+This dynamic in nature system, postulates a continuous monitoring under a seascape genomic approach that can benefit by incorporating a temporal as well as a more detailed spatial dimension.
+Our results may contribute further studies aimed at providing deeper insights into the mechanistic processes underlying population structuring; key for the understanding and prediction of future changes and responses of this highly exploited species in the face of climate change.

 Keywords